thoughtspot/ts_rest_api_and_tml_tools/README.md

 ## TML Workflows

+### Note on JOINs
+JOINs between tables in ThoughtSpot are objects in the system that exist with their own unique IDs.
+At the current time, they are named automatically and the names are not unique by default.

+To ensure that TML publishing works, you should manually add some type of random number or alphanumeric to the end of the automatically generated JOIN name so that every JOIN has a unique name.

+Ex.
+If you have a JOIN named "DIM_TABLE_1_DIM_TABLE_2", press "Edit" and rename to: "DIM_TABLE_1_DIM_TABLE_2_z1Tl" or some other pattern that guarantees uniqueness.

 ### Finding the IDs to export/download a TML file
 If you want to work with an object that already exists on a ThoughtSpot Server, you'll need to find its ID/GUID.